joshuaboniface/rffmpeg/SETUP.md

 # Example Setup Guide

 This example setup is the one I use for `rffmpeg` with Jellyfin.
 It uses 2 servers: a media server running Jellyfin called `jellyfin1`, and a remote transcode server called `transcode1`.
 Both systems run Debian GNU/Linux, though the commands below should also work on Ubuntu.
-Throughout this guide I assume you are running as an unprivileged user with `sudo` privileges.
+Throughout this guide I assume you are running as an unprivileged user with `sudo` privileges (i.e. in the group `sudo`).
+Basic knowledge of Linux CLI usage is assumed.

 This guide is provided as a basic starting point - there are myriad possible combinations of systems, and I try to keep `rffmpeg` quite flexible.
 Feel free to experiment.